Multi-Factor Authentication Transition 2025

 MFA tokens are issued via walk-in centers located on each UM campus*.
 To be issued a token, a person needs to visit a location and provide identification.
 In some cases, tokens will also be issued to IT departmental partners who can distribute to their colleagues.

-If you would like to add an MFA token as an additional authentication method, please visit one of the convenient locations listed below and an IT specialist will enroll the token in your Microsoft Authenticator account:
+If you would like to use an MFA token as your authentication method, please visit one of the convenient locations listed below and an IT specialist will enroll the token in your Microsoft Authenticator account:

 • Open Monday-Friday, 9 a.m.-5 p.m.